mtolgaguzel/BrokerageFirmChallenge/README.md

 *** You need to use postman in order to call rest services.
 There is a json file in the path: "src/main/resources/BrokerageFirmChallenge.postman_collection.json" you can import this file into your local postman that service requests are created for you.

+*** Before processing service call from postman, you need to select authorization & user-password properly.
+So When you want to make service request please select Basic Auth as authorization type.
+Username=admin, password: admin

+*** Authorization username and password is defined in the application.properties file.

 *** If you want to use unit tests got to BrokerageFirmChallengeApplicationTests class file and righ click and press debug in order to process unit test methods.

+*** When the server is starting the "src/main/resources/data.sql" file is being processed and h2 db starts to execute and then in the runtime it can be processed.